kilowhat/kilowhat.net/flarum-extensions-audit.md

 - `discussion.locked`: When a discussion is locked
 - `discussion.unlocked`: When a discussion is unlocked

+### Flarum Nicknames

+- `user.nickname_changed`: When the nickname is changed via the Nicknames extension

 ### Flarum Sticky

 - `discussion.stickied`: When a discussion is stickied